hbsmith/BioXP/LOG.md

 - check to see how network expansion in my code works if i want to limit reaction directionality based on deltaG and pH

+  - for deltaG, i think i could make a function to assign a 1 or 0 to each reaction based on if it's above a threshold. the problem is checking the back reaction

 - figure out how to download some of the organisms that Shawn recommended to me

   - also redownload pH organisms, and check if i can sample phyla like i helped yoko do?